JodyDoyle/OverChess/gameNotes.md

 - I fixed a lot of the code so that it works with adding more creatures to the game, need to fix the player death function so that the opponent can kill player's creatures

+22/11/2023

+- I built the player damage and player death functions, still some bugs with it especially around the poison damage messaging.